Water supply and sanitation in South Africa: Management contract for Johannesburg and pre-paid meters

+History and developments of water infrastructure in Johannesburg

+Reliable and consistent water supply in Johannesburg has been a longstanding challenge.
+In 1903, the Water Works Commission established the Rand Water board to manage bulk water supply in the region.
+Its responsibilities included sourcing raw water, treatment and purification, distribution through a regional network, storage in reservoirs and towers, and delivery of potable water to consumers.

+In recent years, water infrastructure in Johannesburg has required ongoing maintenance and investment.
+Planned maintenance programmes were announced for December 2025 and January 2026.
+The city also procured additional water tankers to mitigate the impact of supply disruptions.

 Basic Sanitation White Paper

 In response to the fact that access to sanitation lags significantly behind access to water, the government published its White Paper on Basic Household Sanitation in 2001.
 It called for universal access to basic sanitation by March 2010, with priority accorded to communities with the greatest needs.
 The policy outlines the roles of the various stakeholders – households, municipalities, provincial governments, various branches of national government – and establishes coordination and monitoring mechanisms.

 It also calls for Infrastructure Grants to municipalities to finance investments in sanitation.
 The paper notes that it is the government's policy to provide free basic services to the poorest, but does not spell out how this policy will be implemented in the case of basic sanitation.

 Decentralisation

 Following a second White Paper on water supply and sanitation policy published in 2002 (after the first White Paper in 1994) a national policy was established to further decentralise the sector, phasing out the national government's involvement in service provision, limiting DWAF's role to policy and regulation.

 In rural areas this policy of decentralisation has been supported by the Masibambane program, a sector-wide approach linked to budget-based donor support for rural water supply and sanitation.
 The initial investment was ZAR 2.2 billion (EUR 279 million) with a focus on the three poorest provinces and a target to reach about 2.5 million people.
 A 2004 evaluation by the Water and Sanitation Program (WSP) Africa showed that the program performed well financially.
 The program is now in its third phase.